BSN-Spartan/NC-PolygonEdge/README.md

 # Introduction

 A Non-Cryptocurrency Public Chain is a transformed public chain framework based on an existing public chain.
 Gas Credit transfers are not permitted between standard wallets.
-There will be no cryptocurrency incentives for mining or participating in consensus.
+There are no cryptocurrency incentives for mining or participating in consensus.
+On Spartan Network, there are three Non-Cryptocurrency Public Chains at launch.
+We except to add more in the foreseeable future.

 ## 1. About Spartan-III Chain (Powered by NC PolygonEdge)

-This document is a guide to install, configure and run a full node in the Non-Crypto Polygon Edge (NC-PolygonEdge) public blockchain.
+This document is a guide to install, configure and run a full node in the Spartan-III Chain(Powered by NC-PolygonEdge) public blockchain.

-NC-PolygonEdge networks have two identifiers, a network ID and a chain ID.
+Spartan-III Chain (Powered by NC PolygonEdge) network has two identifiers, a network ID and a chain ID.
 Although they often have the same value, they have different uses.
 Peer-to-peer communication between nodes uses the network ID, while the transaction signature process uses the chain ID.

-NC-PolygonEdge Network Id = Chain Id = 5566
+Spartan-III Chain Network Id = Chain Id = 5566

-Below is the instructions for Linux.
+Below is the instruction for Linux.

 ## 2. Hardware Requirement

-It is recommended to build NC-PolygonEdge nodes on Linux Server with the following requirement.
+It is recommended to build Spartan-III Chain full nodes on Linux Server with the following requirement.

 #### Minimum Requirement